Jill E. Sommers: Career

-Commissioner Sommers has worked in the commodity futures and options industry in a variety of capacities throughout her career.
+Sommers has also worked in the commodity futures and options industry in a variety of capacities throughout her career.
 In 2005 she was the policy director and head of government affairs for the International Swaps and Derivatives Association, where she worked on a number of over-the-counter derivatives issues.

-Prior to that, Sommers worked in the Government Affairs Office of the Chicago Mercantile Exchange (CME), where she was instrumental in overseeing regulatory and legislative affairs for the exchange.
-During her tenure with the CME, she had the opportunity to work closely with congressional staff drafting the Commodity Futures Modernization Act of 2000.
+Prior to that, Sommers worked in the Government Affairs Office of the Chicago Mercantile Exchange (CME), where she oversaw regulatory and legislative affairs for the exchange.
+During her tenure with the CME, she worked with congressional staff drafting the Commodity Futures Modernization Act of 2000.